justineuro/mdginabc2svg/README.md

 This directory includes:

 * `mdginabc2svg.sh` - the Bash script for generating the MDGs
+* `mdginac2svg-sm.sh` - similar to `mdginabc2svg.sh` but smaller SVG images are produced
 * `samples` - a folder containing samples of generated MDG as an XHTML file and the needed javascripts located inside the `js` sub-folder

 To use the Bash script, at the command line type: